45 Facts You Never Knew About America’s First Ladies

 Letitia Tyler died in office

 The wife of President John Tyler died of a paralytic stroke having only attended one White House function: the wedding of their daughter, Elizabeth.
 Sadly, she was the first first lady to die in the White House.
+Learn what surprising legacies these five presidents left behind.

 Sarah Polk took her job seriously

 A far cry from her cheery predecessor Julia Tyler, Mrs. James Polk was known among D.C. socialites as “Sahara Sarah” for her ban on hard liquor in the White House.
+See what other strange things presidents have had banned from the White House.

 Margaret “Peggy” Taylor was an army wife